 A photogram is a picture made on photographic paper without the aid of a camera.
-To make this one, Man Ray exposed the paper to light at least three times.
-Each time a different set of objects acted as a stencil: a pair of hands, a pair of heads kissing, and two darkroom trays, which seem almost to kiss each other with their corner spouts.
+To create this one, Man Ray exposed the paper to light at least three times.
+Each time, a different set of objects acted as a stencil: a pair of hands, a pair of heads kissing, and two darkroom trays, which seem almost to kiss each other with their corner spouts.
 With each exposure, the paper darkened where it was not masked.

-from The Museum of Modern Art, MoMA Highlights, New York: The Museum of Modern Art, revised 2004, originally published 1999, p.
-126
+Publication excerpt from MoMA Highlights: 375 Works from The Museum of Modern Art, New York (New York: The Museum of Modern Art, 2019)

 Do you think you need a camera to make a photograph?
 Well, think again!
 This picture was made by placing objects on light-sensitive paper, then shining a bright light over them.
 The shadows cast by each object are white and light gray.
 Man Ray called these images “rayographs,” naming them after himself.
 How many objects do you recognize in this rayograph?